algolia/algoliasearch-client-node/README.md

 All API calls will return the result in a callback that takes two arguments:

- 1. **success**: a boolean that is set to false when an error was found.
+ 1. **error**: a boolean that is set to true when an error was found.
  2. **content**: the object containing the answer (if an error was found, you can retrieve the error message in `content.message`)

 Search